theocerdan/minishell/README.md

 Your shell should: <br />
 • Not interpret unclosed quotes or unspecified special characters like \ or ; 🟢<br />
-• Not use more than one global variable, think about it and be ready to explain why you do it. <br />
+• Not use more than one global variable, think about it and be ready to explain why you do it 🟢<br />
-• Show a prompt when waiting for a new command. 🟢 <br />
+• Show a prompt when waiting for a new command 🟢 <br />
-• Have a working History. 🟢 <br />
+• Have a working History 🟢 <br />
 • Search and launch the right executable (based on the PATH variable or by using relative or absolute path) 🟢 <br />
 ◦ echo with option -n 🟢 <br />
-◦ cd with only a relative or absolute path  <br />
+◦ cd with only a relative or absolute path  🟢<br />
 ◦ pwd with no options 🟢 <br />
 ◦ export with no options 🟢 <br />
 ◦ unset with no options 🟢 <br />